Training in the humanities empowers medical practitioners to better understand, relate to, and care for their patients.

 When it comes down to it, health care is fundamentally about dealing with people.

-At its core, the field is built on relationships: doctor-patient, nurse-patient, doctor-nurse, nurse-aid, etc. These relationships are arguably as important as the reams of technical expertise and mechanical prowess that are required to carry out procedures, treatments, and tests.
+At its core, successful health care outcomes rely on relationships: doctor-patient, nurse-patient, doctor-nurse, nurse-aid, etc. These relationships are arguably as critical as the reams of technical expertise and mechanical prowess required to carry out procedures, treatments, and tests.
 If any of these relationships break down, the level of care patients receive can suffer.

 The humanities help us understand and relate to people – a crucial factor in building and maintaining relationships and, thus, in providing effective health care.
-Improving medical practitioners’ abilities to understand and relate to patients is one of the primary issues the emerging interdisciplinary field of medical humanities is trying to address.
+Improving medical practitioners’ capacities to understand and relate to patients is one of the primary issues the emerging interdisciplinary field of medical humanities is attempting to address.

 “To make a better doctor means to me — and I can’t speak for everyone — one who sees the person and not just the patient, not just an organ system that is screwed up,” said Dr. David Muller, Chairman of Medical Education at the Mount Sinai School of Medicine in a New York Times article: At Some Medical Schools, Humanities Join the Curriculum.

-From literature to philosophy to history, the humanities offer a wealth of different perspectives to effectively supplement the medical field’s vast sums of scientific knowledge.
+From literature and philosophy to ethics and history, the humanities offer a wealth of different perspectives to effectively supplement the medical field’s vast sums of scientific knowledge.
 Two recent pieces bring to light innovative examples of this science-humanities symbiosis.